pmyla1/Genomic-Swamping-and-Introgression/README.md

 # Protein Structure Prediction - AlphaFold Colab V2

-Two of the genes of interest found in the candidate introgressed regions between the *C. pyrenaica*, *C. anglica*, *C. danica* trio were selected to produce AlphaFold Protein Structure models using [AlphaFold2.Colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=kOblAo-xetgx).
-The two genes selected for protein structure prediction were JAR1 (g50778.t1 in *Cochlearia*) encoding Jasmonate Resistance 1 and AVI2 (g50851.t1 in *Cochlearia*).
+**Five genes** of interest found in the **candidate introgressed regions** between the *C. pyrenaica*, *C. anglica*, *C. danica* trio were selected to produce **AlphaFold Protein Structure models** using [AlphaFold2.Colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=kOblAo-xetgx).
+The five genes selected for protein structure prediction were JAR1 (g50778.t1 in *Cochlearia*) encoding Jasmonate Resistance 1 and AVI2 (g50851.t1 in *Cochlearia*).
 Firstly, the coordinates for each of the genes were identified using a simple grep command:
 ```
 ##use grep to obtain the genomic coordinates for JAR1 (g50778) from the C_excelsa_V5_braker2_wRseq.gff3 genome annotation file
 grep "g50778.t1" C_excelsa_V5_braker2_wRseq.gff3 > ./g50778.JAR1.genomic.coordinates.tsv